arnabganguly/Kafkaconnect/ConfigureKafkaConnectdistributed2.md

 ### Sink Task

+- Create a regular [Azure Blob storage account and a container](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-quickstart-blobs-portal) on Azure and note the storage access keys

 - From any edge node run the below to create a new connector and start tasks.
 Note that the number of tasks can be increased as per the size of your cluster.